mar9000/graph-loader/README.md

 1. *load* and *assemble*: the result gets calculated by successive approximations indeed objects resolved by GL should be mutable.
-I like to use immutable objects whenever possible, but here mutable objects seemed good enough as I plan to use GL just to prepare data before the conversion to JSON or XML.
+I like to use immutable objects whenever possible, but here mutable objects seemed good enough as I plan to use GL just to prepare data just before the serialization to JSON or XML.
+GraphQL for example return a mix of maps and lists as result, here you can use the same paradigm or develop and compose your own DTOs types.

 1. *batched load*: should be possible to batch data loading, for instance load several database records or ReST resources at once.